ImgBotApp/InternetNL/detail/mail/tls/starttls-exists/exp_nl.md

 We testen of je mailserver bereikbaar is via STARTTLS.
 Als dat het geval is, dan testen we in de navolgende testonderdelen of STARTTLS ook voldoende veilig is geconfigureerd.
+In het geval er geen mailserver (MX) is gedefineerd, geven we een notificatie en we voeren andere subtesten van de mailtest die nog steeds relevant zijn gewoon uit.